10 Best HVAC

 • Change the position of your blinds seasonally.
 Opening your blinds in winter allows passive solar heat into your house.
 Closing your blinds in summer blocks some heat from getting indoors.
 Both of these measures help decrease the work required from your home’s HVAC system.

 • Keep your system clean.
-Keeping your indoor evaporator coil, condenser fan blades, ductwork, and grills clean enables your HVAC system to function properly and lowers your risk of mold.
-The National Air Duct Cleaners Association recommends cleaning your HVAC when you notice it starting to get dirty.
+Keeping your indoor evaporator coil, condenser fan blades, ductwork, and grills clean enables your HVAC system to function properly and lowers the risk of mold.
+The National Air Duct Cleaners Association recommends cleaning your home's HVAC system when you notice it starting to get dirty.

 ServiceCost